Humphrey pump: Installed pumps

+A single Humphrey pump was installed at a Sewage works in Southend-on-Sea, England during 1914.
+The pump had head of 65 ft at a capacity of 198,000 gallons per day.
+Construction works started for a second pump but was cancelled in 1915.

 Two pumps, each rated at 1,500,000 impgal per hour (36,000,000 impgal per day), were installed at Cobdogla, on the Murray River in Australia, from 1923.
-These were constructed by Beardmore's in Glasgow and shipped out to Australia for assembly.
+These were constructed by William Beardmore and Company in Glasgow and shipped out to Australia for assembly.